kjeisy/arenawithfriends/README.md

 ```

 ### Google AppEngine
-In the folder `appengine` run (requires a Google Cloud account and the SDK):
+run (requires a Google Cloud account and the SDK):
 ```
 gcloud app deploy
 ```